Italian Somalis: Italian population in Somalia

 The first Italians moved to Somalia at the end of the nineteenth century.
 In 1923, there were fewer than a thousand Italians in Italian Somaliland.
-However, it was not until after World War I that this number rose, with the settlers primarily concentrated in the towns of Mogadishu, Kismayo, Brava, and other cites in the south-central Benadir region.
+However, it was not until after World War I that this number rose, with the settlers primarily concentrated in the towns of Mogadishu, Kismayo, Brava, and other cities in the south-central Benadir region.

 The colonial period emigration to Italian Somaliland initially mainly consisted of men.
 Emigration of entire families was only later promoted during the Fascist period, mainly in the agricultural developments of the Villaggio Duca degli Abruzzi (Jowhar), near the Shebelle River.
 In 1920, the Societa Agricola Italo-Somala (SAIS) was founded by the Prince Luigi Amedeo, Duke of the Abruzzi in order to explore the agricultural potential of central Italian Somaliland and create a colony for Italian farmers.

 The area of Janale in southern Somalia (near the Jubba River) was another place where Italian colonists from Turin developed a group of farms.
 Under governor De Vecchi, these agricultural areas cultivated cotton, and after 1931, also produced large quantities of banana exports.

 In 1935, there were over 50,000 Italians living in Italian Somaliland.
 Of those, 20,000 resided in Mogadishu (called Mogadiscio in Italian), representing around 40% of the city's 50,000 residents.
 Other Italian settler communities were concentrated in the Villaggio Duca degli Abruzzi, Adale (Itala in Italian), Janale, Jamame, and Kismayo.
 The same year, during the Second Italo-Ethiopian War, there were more than 220,000 Italian soldiers stationed in Italian Somaliland.

 By March 1940, over 30,000 Italians lived in Mogadishu, representing around 33% of the city's total 90,000 residents.
 They frequented local Italian schools that the colonial authorities had opened, such as the Liceum.